moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-testing/testing-library.md

   ```js
   npm install karma –save-dev
   ```
-  MM: I just created folders in project-info/teamdm/tech/testing folder where i will add example for each testing libraries tomorrow because as i did not have much time today because i took longer to the bank.
-  (done)DM: todoMM: Great, move the above info over to that folder when you do.
-For now, focus on Jest.
-Jest incorporates Mocha, Chai, so I wouldn't do those separately.
-MM: i don't understand what you meant by 'moving the info over that directory' DM: you said you were going to create a folder, so I want the info in this file to be in that directory, not in a daily report file.

   ### BDD
   Behavioral-Driven Development is an Agile software development methodology in which an application is documented and designed around the behavior a user expects to experience when interacting with it.